-Children in Reception and Year 1 who are receiving additional phonics Keep-up sessions read their reading practice book to an adult daily.
+- Children in Reception and Year 1 who are receiving additional phonics Keep-up sessions read their reading practice book to an adult daily. - We prioritise children who may not have reading support at home or who may not have access to books.
+We ensure that they have individual reading times with volunteers and staff to share quality children's literature to promote a love of reading.